Praneetha-as29/2/README.md

 ### ✅ Task 1: Landing Page

 - 📄 **Description**: A clean and responsive landing page titled "Dine From Home", built using HTML and CSS.
-It showcases a food service business offering homemade meals, complete with sections like hero, services, menu, testimonials, and a contact form.
-Features include a sticky header, CTA buttons, and mobile-friendly design.
+It showcases a food service business offering homemade meals, complete with sections like services, menu, and a contact form.
 - 🌐 **Live Demo**: [View Landing Page](https://praneetha-as29.github.io/CODSOFT/task1/)
 - 📂 **Folder**: `task1/`